Visiting Fellows – Present and Past

 The Centre for Spatial, Environmental and Cultural Politics regularly hosts Visiting Fellows from a range of disciplines and areas of expertise who contribute to the vibrant and collaborative research culture of the Centre.

-Current Visiting Fellow:
+Current Visiting Fellows:

-Arabel Lebrusan – Spanish born artist, Arabel Lebrusan, is working with SECP during summer 2021 to explore notions of extractivism, ecofeminism and ecological grief through her project TOXIC WAVES that focuses upon dam failures in Brazil.
+Arabel Lebrusan – Spanish born artist, Arabel Lebrusan, is working with SECP during 2021 -2022 to explore notions of extractivism, ecofeminism and ecological grief through her project TOXIC WAVES that focuses upon dam failures in Brazil.
 You can read more about her work and project here:

 Previous Visiting Fellows: